elerel/ms3-kiwi-lingo/README.md

   - Cancel and Add Word buttons to click when completed

 - Contact Us Page
-  - Displays an inviting message for the user to contact the site owner and the following fields to be filled in:
+  - Displays an inviting message for the user to contact the site owner, to express their satisfaction/comment on improvement of the site.
+Contains a form with the following fields to be filled in:
     - *Name*
     - *Email*
     - *Message*